 - Q: Who would benefit from a public bank?

-- Q: What are the problems public banks are trying to solve?
+- Q: What problems do public banks solve?

 - Q: Won't greedy politicians just use a public bank to fund pet projects and line their pockets?

-- Q: Will a public bank compete with local banks in my area?
+- Q: Will a public bank compete with local banks?

 - Q: Why are some banks opposed to public banking?

-- Q: How could a publicly owned bank help an economically struggling state?
+- Q: How could a public bank help an economically struggling city or state?

 - Q: Can't cities and states just deposit their funds into a credit union?
 Wouldn't that amount to the same thing?

 - Who will set policy for public banks?
 Who decides whether to approve loans?
-How are decisionmakers insulated from bribes and financial or political pressure?
+How are decision makers insulated from bribes and pressure from politicians and business interests?